-VITRINE is participating for the first time in Material Vol.7 in Mexico City, MX.
-VITRINE will be presenting a solo project titled ‘The Contents of a Long Unconsulted Pocket’ by British-Bermudian artist Charlie Godet Thomas.
+VITRINE participated for the first time in Material Vol.7 in Mexico City, MX.
+VITRINE presented a solo project titled ‘The Contents of a Long Unconsulted Pocket’ by British-Bermudian artist Charlie Godet Thomas.

 Thomas’s work employs a wide range of approaches including writing, painting, sculpture, assemblage, photography, sound and video.
 His work is concerned with the connections between visual art and literature, the act of writing, the autobiographical, the tragic and the humorous.

 Thomas’ installation centred around a new large scale assemblage titled ‘Green and Pleasant Land’ from his series ‘Illuminated Manuscripts’.
 The work takes its title from Blake’s poetic preface to his epic, ‘Milton: A Poem in Two Books’.
 The poem is better known today as the hymn “Jerusalem”, In Thomas’ parallel the “Dark Satanic Mills” of the industrial revolution are replaced with more contemporary concerns such as careless waste disposal, pollution, climate crisis and greed.